inayatkh/ucwinRoadCaffeMobileNet-SSDdetections/README.md

 Here my dataset_name= "ucwinRoadData".
 You should copy all your images collected previously in the images folder of your dataset folder, you have just created.

 Now using your favourite text editor, edit [settings-config.ini](settings-config.ini) for setting various paths and variables according to your system.
+This file is very important, all the paths and parameter values are set once in this file.
+The scripts in the rest of the steps use this file for reading their required values from this file.
 <pre class="brush: bash; title: ; notranslate" title="">

 ; settings-config.ini